-Are there any Tree Preservation Orders on the site?
-None There are no TPOs within the Site; however there are mature trees on and surrounding the site which may restrict the area of development.
+Other key considerations Are there any Tree Preservation Orders on the site?
+None There are no TPOs within the Site; however there are mature trees on and surrounding the site which may restric the area of development.
 What impact would development have on the site's habitats and biodiversity?
 Highly likely Highly likely as site is inclusively woodland and is also adjacent to further woodland.
-Public Right of Way None No Public Rights of Way across the site Existing social or community value (provide details) No No community uses on site Is the site likely to be affected by Yes No Comments any of the following?
-Ground Contamination ✓ Significant infrastructure crossing the site i.e. power lines/ pipe lines, or in close proximity to hazardous installations phone pol es and lines across the site e rerouted Characteristics Characteristics which may affect deve elopment on the site: Comments Topography: Flat/ slope/ steep gradient Flat Coalescence: Development would resmerging into one another. sult in nei ghbouring tow vns No Scale and/or nature of development w significantly change size and/or chara o No 3.0.
-Availability Assessing the suitability of the site will give an indication of whether the site has any constraints to development.
-It should consider aspects such as infrastructure, planning policy, local services, heritage and other considerations. ou a ota piarifiling policy, , local s ervices, ne eritage and other considerations. s. actarc, 1 Yes locals No Comments considerations. locals - considerations.
-Availability Is the site available for sale or develo (if known)? pment nip e s, or Comments Assumed so as submitted in both the Battle Town Council considerations.
-Availability Is the site available for sale or develo (if known)?
-Please provide supporting evidence.
-Are there any known legal or ownersh problems such as unresolved multiple ownerships, ransom strips, tenancies pment nip e s, or ers?
-Comments Assumed so as submitted in both the Battle Town Council 'Call for Sites'.
-Is the site available for sale or develor (if known)?
-Please provide supporting evidence.
-Are there any known legal or ownersh problems such as unresolved multiple ownerships, ransom strips, tenancies operational requirements of landownerships. pment nip e s, or ers?
-Comments Assumed so as submitted in both the Battle Town Council 'Call for Sites'.
-Unknown Is the site available for sale or develor (if known)?
-Please provide supporting evidence.
-Are there any known legal or ownersh problems such as unresolved multiple ownerships, ransom strips, tenancies operational requirements of landownerships are a known time frame for availar 0-5 /6-10 / 11-15 years. pment nip e s, or ers? ability?
-Yes ner the No ✓ Comments Assumed so as submitted in both the Battle Town Council 'Call for Sites'.
-Unknown Unknown
+Public Right of Way None No Public Rights of Way across the site Existing social or community value (provide details) No No community uses on site Is the site likely to be affected by Yes No Comments

+any of the following?

+Ground Contamination $\checkmark$

+Significant infrastructure crossing the site i.e. power lines/ pipe lines, or in close proximity to hazardous installations ~ Telephone poles and lines across the site which could be rerouted

+Characteristics which may affect development on the site: Comments Topography: Flat/ slope/ steep gradient Flat Coalescence: Development would result in neighbouring towns merging into one another.
+No Scale and/or nature of development would be large enough to significantly change size and/or character of settlement No

+Assessing the suitability of the site will give an indication of whether the site has any constraints to development.
+It should consider aspects such as infrastructure, planning policy, local services, heritage and other considerations.

+Yes No Comments Is the site available for sale or development (if known)?
+Please provide supporting evidence. $\checkmark$ Assumed so as submitted in both the Battle Town Council 'Call for Sites'.
+Are there any known legal or ownership problems such as unresolved multiple ownerships, ransom strips, tenancies, or operational requirements of landowners? ✓ Unknown Is there a known time frame for availability?
+0-5 /6-10 / 11-15 years. × Unknown Any other comments?

+Assessing the suitability of the site will give an indication of whether the site has any constraints to development.
+It should consider aspects such as infrastructure, planning policy, local services, heritage and other considerations.

 The site is appropriate for allocation

 This site has minor constraints

 The site has significant constraints ✓

-The site is unsuitable for allocation ✓
+The site is unsuitable for allocation $\checkmark$

 Potential housing development capacity: 0

 Key evidence (3-4 bullet points) for decision to accept or discount site.
-The site is considered unsuit because of the existing tree the whole of the site.
+The site is considered unsuibecause of the existing treated the whole of the site.
 The tree coverage is exten has a good potential to have value. e coverage across sive and therefore

-Questions

-Site Assessment Proforma General information Site Reference / name BA NS107 BA NS107 Site Address (or brief description of broad location) North Lod North Lodge Land Current use Woodland i Proposed use Residentia al Gross area (Ha) Total area of the site in hectares 0.4 SHLAA site reference (if applicable) N/A - add litional to BA12 Method of site identification (e.g. proposed by landowner etc.) Battle Tov vn Council Context Is the site: Greenfield: land (farmland, or open sphas not previously been developed) Unknown Brownfield: Previously developed land or was occupied by a permanent struc- including the curtilage of the develope and any associated infrastructure. ucture, L • • • • • • • • • • • • • • • • • • • • Site planning history Have there been any previous applications for development on this land?
-What was the Suitability Suitability Is the current access adequate for the proposed development?
+Site Reference / name BA NS107 Site Address (or brief description of broad location) North Lodge Land Current use Woodland Proposed use Residential Gross area (Ha) Total area of the site in hectares 0.4 SHLAA site reference (if applicable) N/A - additional to BA12 Method of site identification (e.g. proposed by landowner etc.) Battle Town Council

+Is the site: Greenfield: land (farmland, or open space, that has not previously been developed) Greenfield Brownfield Mixture Unknown Brownfield: Previously developed land which is or was occupied by a permanent structure, including the curtilage of the developed land and any associated infrastructure. ✓ Site planning history Have there been any previous applications for development on this land?
+What was the outcome?
+No relevant plan ning history from F Rother planning g search

+Suitability Is the current access adequate for the proposed development?
 If not, is there potential for access to be provided?
 Existing narrow access to residential dwelling which could be extended into the site.
 This could provide suitable access to the site for one dwelling.
 Is the site accessible?
 Pedestrian access through narrow lane could be established.
-North Trade Road has pedestrian footpaths Provide details of site's connectivity Environmental Considerations
+North Trade Road has pedestrian footpaths Provide details of site's connectivity